 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Assessment and feedback The school has a plan in place to gauge how well all pupils are progressing through the curriculum using questions and other suitable tasks.
 The school provides feedback, at least weekly, using digitally-facilitated or whole-class feedback where appropriate.
 Teachers respond on google classrooms during lessons.
 Exit quizzes provide instant assessment for learning and immediate feedback in Secondary.
 In Primary, there is teacher feedback which is whole class and currently weekly.
 All of our platforms are self-marking to provide instant feedback.
 Feedback is firstly positive not highlighting students who have not engaged.
 Staff workload has been considered and will continually be reviewed.
 Staff are providing whole class feedback via a number of methods (see above) however, this needs to be systemised for a consistent approach in Secondary (and improve where we are) and Primary are at this point.
+Live/recorded weekly feedback in place including Mote and Rubrik.
+QA is planned as above.
 Checking whole class feedback and considering our approach being daily.
 Checking of understanding of lessons in real time needs some more attention.
 Systemise responses on Google Classroom through training.
 Embedded Qs into recorded video to check pupils are actually watching them in Secondary.
-Live/recorded feedback (weekly).
 Need to come up a working consistent approach appropriate to each subject working with the Headteacher of Primary, even down to the instruction allows a flow of lessons and is consistent.
 Extended writing?
-2 GOV.UK provides guidance on: assessing pupil progress and providing feedback in the remote education good practice guidance assessments and exams.
+3 GOV.UK provides guidance on: assessing pupil progress and providing feedback in the remote education good practice guidance assessments and exams.
 The EdTech Demonstrator Programme provides online training videos for schools on effective assessment and feedback.